Identifying Dynamic Discrete Choice Models with Hyperbolic Discounting: Introduction

 Many DDC models build on dynamic optimization with exponential discounting, in which an agent discounts future streams of utility exponentially, so that the intertemporal marginal rate of substitution is constant over time.
 Exponential discounting has been extensively used because it is simple to estimate the model and easy to interpret due to time-consistent preferences.

 In real life, however, many cases of decision making do not follow such exponential discounting. \cite{strotz1955myopia} and \cite{thaler1981some} provide an example: Most people tend to choose to wait for two apples in one year and a day, rather than one apple in one year, but some people choose to get one apple today rather than two apples tomorrow.
 This evidence clearly contradicts exponential discounting. \cite{thaler1981some} provides laboratory results that support this fact.
-In addition, \cite{frederick2002time} provide a review on the evidence for hyperbolic discounting, in which the agent has time-inconsistent preferences.
+In addition, \citet*{frederick2002time} provide a review of the evidence for hyperbolic discounting, in which the agent has time-inconsistent preferences.

+More importantly, in addition to experimental evidence, hyperbolic discounting is motivated in terms of policy implications.
+This is because the estimation under different types of discounting can potentially yield quite different results.
+For example, \cite{kennan2011effect} analyze migration patterns in the United States using a DDC model under exponential discounting.
+They find that the variables in the moving costs, such as distance, home location, and population have significant effects on moving decisions.
+However, if we re-estimate the model using hyperbolic discounting, the estimation result can potentially be altered.
+This change may significantly impact policy decisions, such as subsidies for moving costs.
+A more detailed explanation can be found in Examples \ref{ex:location} and \ref{ex:solarPV} in Section \ref{sec: model}.

-To the best of our knowledge, hyperbolic discounting is first modelled by \cite{strotz1955myopia}. \cite{phelps1968second} and \cite{laibson1997golden} later remodel time-inconsistent preferences using quasi-hyperbolic discounting model, in which the present preferences are represented by the following utility function:
+To the best of our knowledge, hyperbolic discounting is first modeled by \cite{strotz1955myopia}. \cite{phelps1968second} and \cite{laibson1997golden} later remodel time-inconsistent preferences using a quasi-hyperbolic discounting model, in which the present preferences are represented by the following utility function:

 where each $u_{\tau}$ represents instantaneous utility in period $\tau$, the constant $\delta$ is called the standard discount factor which discounts future streams of utility exponentially, and the constant $\beta$ is called the present bias factor which captures the agent's myopia.
 The product $\bd^{\tau-t}$ in period $\tau$ captures the degree of discounting future utility in the hyperbolic sense.
-This quasi-hyperbolic discounting model includes exponential discounting as a special case.
+This quasi-hyperbolic discounting model includes exponential discounting as a special case.\footnote{Throughout, we refer to quasi-hyperbolic discounting simply as hyperbolic discounting for simplicity.}

 Little is known about identification results on the primitives of DDC models with hyperbolic discounting.
 Although some empirical papers (such as \cite{fang2009time} and \cite{paserman2008job}) try to estimate DDC models with hyperbolic discounting, they rely on parametric assumptions.
 Such approaches are sensitive to the functional form and it has been unknown whether DDC models with hyperbolic discounting are identified without parametric assumptions.